 The two-hour workshops run by our Master Composters will cover the basics of home composting, how to get the best out of your composting and what to do if you have problems.
 There will also be time for questions.

 Everyone who attends a workshop will get a voucher and can buy a black 220L compost bin for £9, delivered to a Norfolk address.

 Master Composters are volunteers who encourage people in their local community to start composting at home, and offer support to people who are already home composting and may be having difficulties or need encouragement.

 There are Master Composters of every age group and they come from a wide variety of backgrounds.
 This contributes to the effectiveness of the scheme – Master Composters can reach parts of communities that other compost promoting activities cannot.

 Master Composters promote composting in a variety of ways.
 This could include giving a demonstration to a next–door neighbour or friend, giving a presentation at a local school, giving a talk to a local community group, writing articles for the local paper, parish magazine or newsletter, attending an event with a display or helping establish a community/village composting scheme.

 Anyone over the age of 18 can become a Master Composter; you don’t need to be a composter already or have any volunteer or community group experience.

 As a volunteer you will receive free training in home composting and related environmental issues provided by Garden Organic (formerly HDRA).
-The initial training is a two-day foundation course and the next one will be held in March 2021 in Norfolk (the recently advertised course in March 2020 is now full).
+The next training course will be held on Saturday 20 May 2023 in Norfolk.
 Travel expenses to and from the training will be reimbursed and lift sharing will be arranged where possible.